 What's in the DfU

-The DfU includes detailed requirements about:
+The DfU sets out requirements covering:

-- pre-use risk assessment
+- completing a pre-use risk assessment

 - purchasing, transport and storage